← Blog

 Quillium stores every change you make as a separate entry in an append-only log.
 Every insertion, every deletion, every annotation change is recorded in order.

-The document you see is reconstructed from that history (between snapshots at certain intervals), which means if something goes wrong at any point, the full record of how your document got there is preserved.
-There’s no window where work can be lost because there’s no concept of “unsaved changes.”
-This is exactly how modern text editors preserve work-in-progress code as well.
+The document you see is reconstructed from that history (with snapshots taken at regular intervals), which means if something goes wrong at any point, the full record of how your document got there is preserved.
+There’s no window in which work can be lost, because there’s no concept of “unsaved changes” to begin with.
+This is essentially the same approach modern text editors use to preserve in-progress code.

 How the event log works